alexbevi/alexbevi.github.com/source/_posts/2016-02-10-recovering-a-wiredtiger-collection-from-a-corrupt-mongodb-installation.markdown

 Well that's promising, but the collection still hasn't been *properly* restored yet.

-**Restoring the MongoDb collection to a usable state**
+**Restoring the MongoDB collection to a usable state**

 This final part is pretty straightforward, as we're just going to do a `mongodump`, followed by a `mongorestore`.

-**NOTE** The `mongodump` will fail if you're using a version of MongoDb < 3.2, as 3.2 is built against WiredTiger 2.7.
-I initially tested this using MongoDb 3.0.9 and the dump operation just returned 0 results.
+**NOTE** The `mongodump` will fail if you're using a version of MongoDB < 3.2, as 3.2 is built against WiredTiger 2.7.
+I initially tested this using MongoDB 3.0.9 and the dump operation just returned 0 results.

 ```
 $ mongodump